AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool/extracting-content.md

    >[!NOTE]
    >If Amazon S3 or Azure Data Store is used as the type of data store, you can run the optional pre-copy step to significantly speed up the extraction phase.
 To do so you will need to configure an `azcopy.config` file before running extraction.
 Refer to [Handling Large Content Repositories](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/handling-large-content-repositories.html?lang=en) for more details.

-**Before Extracting Content from Source**
+   >[!IMPORTANT]
-You should run User Mapping tool before extracting content from source.
+   >You should run User Mapping tool before extracting content from source.
 See [Using the User Mapping Tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/user-mapping-tool/using-user-mapping-tool.html?lang=en) for more details.

 1. Select a migration set from **Content Transfer** wizard and click **Extract** to start extraction.